 7th Mar Bolshevik assault on Kronstadt begins.

 17th Mar Kronstadt falls.
-Many of the rebels will executed later without trial.
+Many of the rebels will be executed later without trial.

 1922 24th A. S. Antonov leader of the rebellion is cornered with his brother and shot.